-Understanding Percentage Task Duration Complete and percentage task Work Complete Explained.
+Understanding Percentage Task Duration Complete and Percentage Task Work Complete in Microsoft Project 2021

-But remember my advice when planning: maybe its best to ask your team member how much work effort they have performed so far and how much work effort remains on the task.
-Work effort is normally measured in hours, and Microsoft Project 2010 will allow you to enter actual and remaining work in the work table for example.
+Yet, when tracking progress, it might be best to inquire about the work effort your team has expended and the remaining work effort on the task.
+Work effort is usually measured in hours, and Microsoft Project allows you to input actual and remaining work in the work table.

 As you input the work effort, Microsoft Project automatically computes the percentage of work complete.
 However, it’s crucial to distinguish between task percentage complete and work percentage complete.